dbtek/cismarty/README.md

 - Make sure the following directories have **write** permission:
     * application/views/templates_c
-- Use **Class Controller extends MY_Controller** instead of **Class Controller extends CI_Controller** *This is required for smarty to run proper.*
+- Use **Class Controller extends MY_Controller** instead of **Class Controller extends CI_Controller** *This is required for smarty to run properly.*